exue026/mysite/index.md

 Main technologies I used:
 * Scala

-## Spam Detection System
+## Spam Detector

-Chrome plugin with an email spam classifier written from the ground up and trained using logistic regression with regularization.
+Email spam classifier written from the ground up and trained using logistic regression with regularization.

 Main technologies I used:
 * Python, Numpy
-* JavaScript, HTML, CSS

 ## Chatty